-The Flex is among the safest vehicles you can buy.
-Its comprehensive safety package includes six airbags, anti-lock brakes, and stability control with anti-rollover technology.
+The Flex's comprehensive safety package includes six airbags, anti-lock brakes, and stability control with anti-rollover technology.
 A rearview camera and parking sensors are available, as are a blind-spot warning system and adaptive cruise control.
 It also has options for inflatable second-row seat belts, adaptive cruise control (with forward-collision alert), and a blind-spot monitoring system.

 All Flex crossovers except the base SE have MyFord Touch.
 Upgraded last year, the infotainment controller responds more quickly and its screens have a less cluttered look.
 The main instrument panel has been redesigned to go along with MyFord Touch, and a left panel can be reconfigured to show a number of different functions, including a graphic tachometer.
 Also new, just below MyFord Touch, is a capacitive panel that houses supplemental audio and climate-control buttons.
 There's a physical button for the hazard lamps, but all else (even climate controls) relies on touch.